wholder/LaserCut/README.md

 - Select a shape and select **Edit->Move Selected** (or press the **CMD-M** shortcut key) to reposition a shape, or a group of shapes
 - Select a shape and select **Edit->Delete Selected** (or press the **CMD-X** shortcut key) to delete a shape, or a group of shapes
 - Select a shape and select **Edit->Duplicate Selected** (or press the **CMD-D** shortcut key) to create a duplicate shape you can then reposition.
-- Click and drag the (+) origin to reposition a shape
+- Click and drag the (+) origin on a selected shape to reposition a shape
-- With the Shift up (not pressed), click and drag the small square in the lower right corner of a shape's bounding box to resize the shape.
+- With the Shift up (not pressed), click and drag the small square in the lower right corner of a selected shape's bounding box to resize the shape.
-- With the Shift down (pressed), click and drag the small square, or circle in the lower right corner of a shape's bounding box to rotate the shape about the (+) origin point.
+- With the Shift down (pressed), click and drag the small square, or circle in the lower right corner of a selected shape's bounding box to rotate the shape about the (+) origin point.
-- Click and drag around a set of shapes to select them (purple color)
+- Click on empty space then hold down the mouse button and drag a bounding box around a set of shapes to select them (purple color)
 - Or, hold down Shift and click another shape to add it to the set of selected shapes
 - Or, hold down Shift and click one of the selected shapes to remove it from the selected set
 - With two, or more shapes selected (purple color), choose **Edit->Group Selected** to add these shapes to a group.
 Note: grouped shapes (blue color) can still be individually selected to edit paramaters, but moving any shape will move the entire group